mp7878/simpledriver/README.md

 $ sc start MyDriver
 ```

-You can now run the example as admin which will print out the current baseaddress of running program.
+You can now run the example which will print out the address of the running program.